 The last place you want to end up after a perfect day of cragging is the emergency room because a large rock happened to thrash down onto your head.

-So keep your day of cragging safe, comfortable, and incident free.
+So keep your day of cragging safe, comfortable, and incident-free.
 It’s truly a no brainer to keep your brain intact!
-(Apologizes for the terrible pun—couldn’t resist).
+(Apologies for the terrible pun—couldn’t resist).

 Well, let’s be honest—not everyday of cragging means crushing.

 So when you’re in the mood to soak up the outdoors in less physical fashion, packing along an “all access pass to relaxation” can make for the perfect day at the crag.
 Clearly, climbers prefer life elevated—and with the ENO SingleNest Hammock you can still stay lifted.
 Weighing just a pound and easily storable in a pack, your lucky self can comfortably unwind in this breathable, quick drying nylon hammock.
 It comes with aluminum wiregate carabiners, for ultra easy setup and a compression stuff sack to carry it on the go.
 If you want room for two, go with the DoubleNest.

 Treat yourself to the beauty of a springtime day at the crag and unwind in the hammock paradise of an ENO SingleNest.